Docs Serialization, Persistence, and Loading

 3. Decodes the Weights string — using decodeNativeWeights if Native=true, or decodeWeights (FP32 master) if Native=false

-4. If native format: stores in Versions[dtype], then calls Unpack(dtype) to reconstruct the FP32 master
+4. If native format (Native=true): stores in Versions[dtype], then calls Unpack(dtype) to reconstruct the FP32 master for training paths that still use master weights

 5. Recursively applies the same process to ParallelBranches and SequentialLayers